 In addition, my criticism was actually backwards.
-I was complaining about the elements that damaged the game, when I should have been complaining about the elements that damaged the toy.
+I was complaining about the elements that damaged the game

 (In case you're confused, here's a quick primer on my four prescriptive interactive forms (read more here): the base interactive system with no goals is a "toy".
 Add an objective/solution and you get a puzzle.
 Add measurement and you get a contest.
 Obfuscate game information (allowing for decisions to exist), and you get a game (a contest of decision-making).)

 A huge point of contention has been my position on traditional videogame-style asymmetry.
 In 2013 I wrote an article called Debunking Asymmetry

 , which explained the problems I have with asymmetrical forces in games (i.e. selectable races, characters, classes, etc).

 The article got a lot of attention from some well-known designers like Jon Schafer, Greg Costikyan, Raph Koster, and David Sirlin (who wrote a dismissive and mean-spirited comment